TheSPSDAO/SPS-Validator/README.md

 # SPS Validator

-To update an existing node to a new release, see [updating](#updating-an-existing-node).
+To update an existing node to a new release, see [updating your node](#updating-your-node).

 ## Easy Install (mac or linux only):
 Easy install will run through the setup steps for you, but requires the following to be installed on your machine: